hugorbarbosa/cpp-design-patterns/README.md

-# Software design: SOLID principles and design patterns in C++
+# Software Design: SOLID Principles and Design Patterns in C++

-This project includes my study related to the topic of Software Design, particularly the importance of software design for the quality of a project, the SOLID design principles and the classics and other design patterns.
+This project includes my study related to the topic of Software Design, particularly the importance of software design for the quality of a project, the SOLID design principles and software design patterns.
 Design pattern implementation examples are also available in this project using Modern C++.

 ## Table of contents